Posts

 Image

-Evolution and the fractal It is implied from many references, from leading biologist's, and mathematicians: 'that evolution has (often) found fractal ways, or has used fractal ways'.
+Evolution and the fractal Many references from leading biologists and mathematicians suggest that evolution has (often) found fractal ways or has used fractal ways.
 This is totally misleading.
 Evolution is a feature of the fractal.
 Evolution is always, and everywhere, fractal.
-Dictionary Search Results ev·o·lu·tion noun /ËŒevəˈlo͞oSHÉ™n/ evolutions, plural The process by which different kinds of living organisms are thought to have developed and diversified from earlier forms during the history of the earth The gradual development of something, esp. from a simple to a more complex form - the forms of written languages undergo constant evolution Synonyms noun: development , growth , progress If evolution is defined as change through time: and fractality: as the ' same', but 'different' - at all scales then evolution is a (universal) fractal process, and can be demonstrated
+Dictionary Search Results ev·o·lu·tion noun /ËŒevəˈlo͞oSHÉ™n/ evolutions, plural The process by which different kinds of living organisms are thought to have developed and diversified from earlier forms during the history of the earth The gradual development of something, esp. from a simple to a more complex form - the forms of written languages undergo constant evolution Synonyms noun: development , growth , progress If evolution is defined as change through time and fractality: as the ' same' but 'different' - at all scales Then, evolution is a (universal) fractal process, and it can be demonstrated in the fractal - i t is a law

 Butterfly Effect a flawed argument; Credit Card Effect better

-I think the 'Butterfly effect' has a flaw, or is at least misleading.
-It suggests two attractors: the (flying) butterfly - which is governed by aerodynamics, and the (blowing and turbulent) typhoon - governed by thermodynamics.
-Chaos theory suggests that each and every attractor demonstrates 'chaos' in a system; that a system (an attractor) in isolation will experience chaos - without any other influences.
-The real butterfly effect maybe more like.. 'the flapping of a butterflies wings could explain the presence, or existence, of the large (747) jet aircraft flying today - which is aerodynamics; or the heat emitted from the butterflies breath, could explain the typhoon, which is thermodynamics.
+I think the 'Butterfly effect' has a flaw or is at least misleading.
+It suggests two attractors: the (flying) butterfly, which is governed by aerodynamics, and the (blowing and turbulent) typhoon, which is governed by thermodynamics.
+Chaos theory suggests that each and every attractor demonstrates 'chaos' in a system and that a system (an attractor) in isolation will experience chaos - without any other influences.
+The real butterfly effect may be more like: ' The flapping of a butterfly's wings could explain the presence, or existence, of the large (747) jet aircraft flying today—which is aerodynamics; or the heat emitted from the butterfly's breath could explain the typhoon, which is thermodynamics.
 What do you think?
-The credit card effect - one persons credit card debt could bankrupt a country - or the world.
-Dangerous debt burdens migrate from the small scale - individual - to the large scale - country - through moral hazard bail-outs
+The credit card effect - one person's credit card debt could bankrupt a country - or the world.
+Dangerous debt burdens migrate from the small scale—individual—to the large scale—country—through moral hazard bail

 Uniformitarianism and the Fractal